falese/laughing-face-insurance/content/backstory.md

 ## Adventures in Tir Na Og

-Taking two steps into Bina vanished and the portal with him.
+Taking two steps in Bina vanished and the portal winked shut.

 When he opened his eyes bina saw a vast green plain.

 Dotted amongst the landscape were cairns and other standing stones

 A small village and a large wooden palace lay along the horizon.